Last Updated on November 22, 2021 by Forest Master

 Maybe this much compost?

-For a standard 8 foot by 4 foot bed, you’re going to need at least 600 litres, but chances are for optimal results, even more than that.
-(The best option is probably to make your own, saving you valuable money.
-Find out how here)
+For a standard 8 foot by 4-foot bed, you’re going to need at least 600 litres, but chances are for optimal results, even more than that.
+(The best option is probably to make your own, saving you valuable money – find out how to make your own compost at home here)

 And that’s not even mentioning the work that goes into actually getting all that compost there.